 Masterclass

-While techniques like Data Parallelism address scaling the number of data samples processed concurrently, and memory optimization strategies like DeepSpeed's ZeRO help manage the memory footprint of large models across data-parallel workers, you eventually encounter a fundamental limit: a single model replica (or its states during optimization) might still be too large for the memory of a single accelerator device (GPU/TPU).
-Furthermore, the computation within a single forward or backward pass might be too slow even on the fastest available hardware.
+Scaling large language models effectively presents several challenges.
+Data Parallelism is a technique used to scale the number of data samples processed concurrently.
+Memory optimization strategies, such as DeepSpeed's ZeRO, help manage the memory footprint of large models across data-parallel workers.
+Despite these approaches, a fundamental limit can still be encountered: a single model replica (or its states during optimization) might remain too large for the memory of a single accelerator device (GPU/TPU).
+Additionally, the computation within a single forward or backward pass might be too slow, even on the fastest available hardware.

 This is where model parallelism becomes essential, and NVIDIA's Megatron-LM library provides a highly optimized framework specifically designed for implementing Tensor Parallelism (TP) and Pipeline Parallelism (PP) for massive Transformer models.
 Originally developed to train multi-billion parameter language models, Megatron-LM offers building blocks and methodologies that directly tackle the challenges of distributing the model's computation and parameters across multiple devices.